Armed conflicts and attacks

 Brokstedt stabbing

-Two people are killed and seven others are wounded in a mass stabbing on a passenger train in Brokstedt, Schleswig-Holstein, Germany.
+Two people are killed and seven others are injured in a mass stabbing on a passenger train in Brokstedt, Steinburg, Schleswig-Holstein, Germany.
 (ITV)

 Human rights in Russia

 The Moscow City Court orders the closure of the Moscow Helsinki Group, Russia's oldest human rights organization.
-(RFEL)
+(RFE/RL)

 Politics and elections